wikimedia/wvui/readme.md

 actual repository coverage is 89%, the threshold is configured to 80%.
 See [Jest documentation] for details.

+⚠️ `./src/entries/*.ts` is excluded from the coverage report and expected to be side-effect free.

 [docs/coverage]: docs/coverage
 [.jest/jest.config.json]: .jest/jest.config.json
 [jest documentation]: https://jestjs.io/docs/en/configuration.html#coveragethreshold-object